-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 750,000 private placement units at a price of \$10.00 per unit, or \$7,500,000, in a private placement that will occur simultaneously with the closing of this offering.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 1,250,000 private placement units (or up to 1,325,000 private placement units depending on the extent to which the underwriters' over-allotment option is exercised) at a price of \$10.00 per unit, or \$12,500,000 (or up to \$13,250,000 depending on the extent to which the underwriters' over-allotment option is exercised), in a private placement that will occur simultaneously with the closing of this offering.
 Each private placement unit consists of one share of Class A common stock and one-half of one warrant.
 Each whole warrant is exercisable to purchase one whole share of common stock at \$11.50 per share.
-Our Sponsor and its permitted transferees will not have redemption rights or liquidating distributions from the trust account with respect to the founder shares, private placement shares or private placement warrants, which will expire worthless if we do not consummate a business combination within 24 months from the closing of this offering.
+Our Sponsor and its permitted transferees will not have redemption rights or liquidating distributions from the trust account with respect to the founder shares, private placement shares or private placement warrants, which will expire worthless if we do not consummate a business combination within 18 months from the closing of this offering or during any Extension Period.